 Diluted Cocoa

-If cocoa is combined with color dilution (B/- co/co d/d) this causes a lilac phenotype similar to diluted chocolate (b/b Co/- d/d).
-And dilution with liver and cocoa (b/b co/co d/d) also gives a very light brownish shade that almost looks cream grey.
+If cocoa is combined with color dilution (co/co d/d) this causes a lilac pigment color very similar to diluted liver brown (b/b d/d).
+A combination of dilution with liver and cocoa (b/b co/co d/d) gives a very light brownish shade that looks like a cream grey and is sometimes called “new shade isabella“.

-In the color-bred Frenchie community, there are all kinds of terms that describe different color combinations.
-But these lightened shades of brown or cocoa can be very hard to distinguish from one another without testing the dog.
+In the color-bred Frenchie community, there are all kinds of terms to describe different color combinations (they use “lilac” for diluted cocoa and “isabella” for diluted brown).
+But these diluted shades of brown or cocoa can be very hard to distinguish from one another without testing the dog.

 Cocoa Sable, Brindle and Masks